Green Activities

 Rooftop Farming

 Rooftop Farming is one of our signature initiatives, working closely with Green Team, to engage students in green living.
 After planting in around October, the harvest in January – April is apparently the most expected and fruitful outcome for all farmers.
-We take a step beyond that.
+In collaboration with College Cafe, some harvest were transformed into delicious bites from farm to table to share the tasteful moments to all Sunnies.

 To protect and nourish the soil during summer, cover crops like green beans, sunn hemp and sunflowers will be planted on rotational basis.
 The practice helps maintain the soil structure, improves soil fertility and lower farmers’ reliance on chemical fertilizers.
 “Put carbon back into soil” is also seen as one of the possible ways in fighting climate change.